bodiem13/Relo/00_CANVAS_SUBMISSION/team046final/README.txt

  * EXECUTION

 DESCRIPTION
 ------------

-Welcome to Relo: Relocation made Easy!
-Relo incorporates a clustering-based approach to find the best neighborhoods to live.
-While utilizing census and amenities data, Relo is able to give people the confidence to relocate to a location they are sure to enjoy.
+Welcome to RELO: Relocation made Easy!
+RELO incorporates a clustering-based approach to find the best neighborhoods to live.
+While utilizing Census and amenities data, Relo is able to give people the confidence to relocate to a location they are sure to enjoy.

+Every directory described in this README file is located in the main CODE folder.
+Due to large file sizes, all data files were excluded from the Canvas submission.
+The full repository for RELO (team046repo.zip), including all data files, can be downloaded from the following location: https://drive.google.com/drive/folders/1fLpTlLICH0b0PzTqubKvYd0obrnpSyfj?usp=sharing

+For additional information regarding RELO, please refer to the README.md file in the 'CODE' folder: CODE/README.md

 APP DIRECTORY